Skip to main content

 • Hotel accommodations with private rooms for couples

-• Three staff people: city-based staff, a rabbi or educator, and an Israeli Tour Educator
+• Support from HMI team throughout the experience, including three staff people dedicated solely to each group: city-based staff, a rabbi or Jewish educator, and an Israeli Tour Educator

 • All organized activities and touring